TDRGVR/Architotem-ES/README.md

-# Architotem Turtle WoW - Multilenguaje
+# Architotem Turtle WoW - Multilanguage

-Este addon es compatible con los siguientes idiomas:
+This addon is compatible with the following languages:

-1. Español
+1. Spanish
-2. Inglés
+2. English
-3. Portugués
+3. Portuguese

-Architotem Turtle es un fork basado en el trabajo original de codeshard con el addon ArchiTotem Turtle [Repositorio original](https://github.com/codeshard/ArchiTotem)
+Architotem Turtle wow Multilenguage is a fork based on the original work by codeshard with the addon ArchiTotem Turtle [Codeshard architotem](https://github.com/codeshard/ArchiTotem)

-En esta versión se realizaron las siguientes mejoras:
+In this version, the following improvements have been made:

-1. Soporte multilenguaje.
+1. Multilanguage support.
-2. Corrección del error de mensaje emergente al jugar en otros idiomas (ES/BR).
+2. Fixed the error message popup when playing in other languages (ES/BR).
-3. Solución a un bug visual relacionado con los tiempos de reutilización (cooldowns).
+3. Fixed a visual bug related to cooldowns.

 ## Pasos de instalación